erizov/Professor/semester_4/lecture_14_security_patterns/oauth/README.md

 ## Real-World Applications

-- **Enterprise Applications**: Oauth is widely used in production systems
+- **Enterprise Applications**: Oauth is used in production systems
-- **Performance Optimization**: Applied to improve system efficiency
+- **Capability Optimization**: Applied to improve structure efficiency
 - **System Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions

-❌ **WRONG**: "Oauth is the best solution for all problems" ✓ **CORRECT**: Oauth has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Oauth is the best solution for all problems" ✓ **CORRECT**: Oauth has specemployc use cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Oauth is too complex to understand"
 ✓ **CORRECT**: Oauth can be understood by breaking it down into smaller steps

-## Examples of Implementation

-This algorithm/pattern is implemented in the following frameworks and technologies:
+## Examples of ImplRealizationis algorithm/pattern is implemented in the following frameworks and technologies:

 ### Spring Framework